Alonso-del-Arte/testing-framework/UserManual.md

 # How to Use This Testing Framework

-Aside from the fact that this testing framework has no integration with any integrated development environment (IDE), at least not yet anyway, using this testing framework is a lot like using JUnit or TestNG.
+Aside from the fact that this testing framework does not yet have any integration with any integrated development environment (IDE), using this testing framework is a lot like using JUnit or TestNG.

 Most of the examples will be drawn from